nehaabalaji/Amazon-Search-Engine---NLP/README.md

 The objective of this project was to create a review-based search engine for opinions expressed on Amazon using an opinion-based approach.
-The minimum requirements of the project is the baselineBoolean search which finds matches to all keywords.
+The minimum requirements of the project is the baseline Boolean search which finds matches to all keywords.
 However, boolean search does not understand "sentiment" nor "context".
 As such, I created a number of additional NLP-based methods to better attempt to recognize sentiment, aspect-opinion relationships, and context of a review.